-Dr. Lloyd Thomas Reid is President and CEO of SouthWest Nu-Stop Recovery and Educational Center
+Dr. Lloyd Thomas Reid is Founder and Chairman of SouthWest Nu-Stop Recovery and Educational Center

 Dr. Reid was born and raised in the James Weldon Johnson Projects in North Philadelphia and educated in the Philadelphia Public School System.
 Fervently committed to avoiding the outcome of “the dynamic aspects of minority urban living”, at an early age he joined the U.S. Army and was honorably discharged after three years of service.
 It was, then that he began a relentless attack on the injustices that were so prevalent in the African American community.
 Affectionately known then by friends, family and colleagues alike as “Tommie”, he began this strategic and ardent fight by being a part of a black independent political movement.

 Dr. Reid, at the age of twenty-one, was elected as Committeeman in the 14th Division, 3rd Ward.
 This ward won city-wide acclaim for being the first and only black independent ward in the city of Philadelphia.
 For the next thirty years, Dr. Reid distinguished himself as a civic and political leader.
 In 1973 he founded the Gang Control Component of the Court of Common Pleas Philadelphia Adult Probation Department.
 Given the success of this program, it was a model used as the pilot program for the nationally acclaimed Crisis Intervention Network, Inc., a comprehensive gang control program, which he co-founded.
 In 1980, Dr. Reid was honored by being asked to the White House to work on President Jimmy Carter’s re-election campaign committee as a National Coordinator for African- American affairs.